Protecting Your Rights in Medical Malpractice Cases

 Economic Damages

-Damages that are capable of exact calculation include lost earnings, lost earning capacity, medical expenses, cost of future care, and other financial losses associated with the injury or harm.
+Damages capable of exact calculation include lost earnings, lost earning capacity, medical expenses, cost of future care, and other financial losses associated with the injury or harm.
 If you’ve lost your earning capacity, meaning you are no longer able to work because of your injury, what you’re owed will be calculated using present value.
 This is a financial concept that involves figuring out how much money you would make over the years if you were able to work.
+Calculating lost earnings and lost earning capacity can be difficult if you were not employed at the time of injury, were in-between jobs, were planning on accepting a new job for more pay, or were self-employed.
+Your lawyer can determine how much you should be owed based on your unique situation so you can cover your expenses during and after your recovery.

 Noneconomic Damages

-Noneconomic damages include pain and suffering, mental anguish, and loss of consortium.
-There are no official guidelines for determining how much a person is owed for these damages; however, there are some factors that affect the outcome.
-Those tend to include what the jury thinks of the victim, the presence of a criminal record, the possibility of lies, and whether or not the jury can understand the injuries.
+Those tend to include what the jury thinks of the victim, the presence of a criminal record, the possibility of lies, and whether the jury can understand the injuries.
 Loss of consortium refers to the relationship between the injured person and their family.

 What Consequences Do Negligent Care Providers Face?